hostmobility/documentation/docs/interfaces/hmx/automotive_ethernet_setup_guide.md

 Requirements:

+-   Yocto Scarthgap with Linux 6.6 or later
 -   Both systems must be configured to use the same speed (100BASE-T1 or 1000BASE-T1)
 -   Cable properly connected
 -   One side must be Master (CMD), the other Slave (RSP)